 Choosing Healthier Pretzels

 Pretzels are not a healthy snack.
-They are coated in salt and traditionally made with refined flour, so they are nutritionally empty and contribute only empty calories and excess salt to your diet.
+They are coated in salt and traditionally made with only refined flour, so they are nutritionally empty and contribute only empty calories and excess salt to your diet.
 This is why I have yet to find a “wise” option for pretzels.
-However, if you love pretzels (like my boys do), try to buy whole grain or spelt pretzels and have them in the snack rotation less frequently.
+However, if you love pretzels (like my boys do), try to buy pretzels made with some whole grains and have them in the snack rotation less frequently.

 What prepackaged savory snacks do I keep stocked in my pantry?
-Lots of popcorn (both packaged popcorn and the unpopped kernels – my boys love watching them pop in the air popper), spelt pretzels, whole grain crackers, nuts, and no-added-sugar dried fruit.
-I try to mix the more processed snacks (like pretzels and whole grain goldfish) with other unsalted foods for various trail mix combinations that are a little bit sweet, a little bit salty, and with some seeds or nuts that provide some hunger fighting protein and additional fiber.
+Lots of popcorn (both packaged popcorn and the unpopped kernels – my boys love watching them pop in the air popper), whole grain crackers, nuts, and no-added-sugar dried fruit.
+I try to mix the more processed snacks (like whole grain goldfish and pretzels) with roasted nuts and dried fruit in healthier snack mix combinations to provide some hunger fighting protein and fiber.

 Pin post for later…